February 14 - February 21, 2025

 Oswego River

-As of November 19, the river is at 2,490 cubic feet per second (CFS).
-Mostly brown trout and steelhead are being caught in the river.
-Salmon are being caught in the river on eggs, plugs, and beads.
+As of February 12, the river is at 4,970 cubic feet per second (CFS).
+Fishing has been slow in the river, with mostly brown trout and steelhead being caught.
 For walleye, try large stickbaits or jigs.

 Important Note: Leto Island cannot be used to access the dam.
 The dam can be accessed from the West side (Brookfield side).